 The Company's short-term incentives ('STI') plan is designed to align the targets of the business units with the performance hurdles of executives.
 STI payments are granted to Executives based on specific targets and key performance indicators ('KPI's') being achieved.
 Details of STIs paid to executives during the year can be found under the heading 'Amounts of remuneration" below.
 The Company's long-term incentive ('LTI') plan includes share-based payments.
-Upon Atomo's admission to ASX, Atomo increased the fixed remuneration of its executives to align their remuneration with the market, and granted each of the executives an allocation of options under Atomo's Employee Share Option Plan ('ESOP').
-Further details can be found under the heading "Share-based compensation" below.
+Further details in relation to Atomo's Employee Share Option Plan ('ESOP') can be found under the heading "Share-based compensation" below.

-Details of Remuneration
+Details of remuneration